 In accordance with the Habitats Directive, an Appropriate Assessment (AA) Screening has been carried out on the project, in relation to any potential impacts upon the Cork Harbour Special Protection Area [Site No. 004030] and the Great Island Channel Special Area of Conservation [Site No. 001058].
-The findings of the AA screening noted that no significant effects on any Natura 2000 sites are likely, and it was not necessary to undertake any further stage of the Appropriate Assessment process.
+The findings of the AA screening noted that no significant effects on any Natura 2000 sites is likely and it was not necessary to undertake any further stage of the Appropriate Assessment process.

-Refer to Appendix A for the 'Appropriate Assessment Screening Report' prepared by McCutcheon Halley Chartered Planning Consultants.
+Please refer to Appendix A for report titled; Appropriate Assessment Screening Report prepared by McCutcheon Halley Chartered Planning Consultants dated June 2025.

-Name: Alison Rankle
+Name: Nicky Carroll

-Position: Director of Services - Housing Delivery & Regeneration Directorate
+Position: A/ Director of Services - Housing

-Date: 04/06/2024
+Date: 20/06/2025